Nathan A. Moore: Military service

-On April 23, 2021, Moore took command of the Seventeenth Coast Guard District.
+On 23 April 2021, Moore took command of the Seventeenth Coast Guard District.
 He replaced the outgoing commander, Rear Admiral Matthew T. Bell, who had previously voiced his support for Moore's command.
+On 9 June 2023, he became deputy commander of the Coast Guard Atlantic Area.

+In January 2024, Moore was nominated for promotion to vice admiral and assignment as commander of the Coast Guard Atlantic Area.
+He assumed command on 16 May 2024.
+He is scheduled to be nominated as the next deputy commandant for operations of the Coast Guard.